 Your finances change daily.
 In fact, if you have a portfolio filled with investments, your finances change constantly.
 There’s simply no reason to stress about your money because you’re looking at the numbers all the time.

 Instead, take a break from your money.
-Set up a schedule, such as the 5th day of every month, and spend time going into detail across all of your finances.
+Set up a schedule, such as the 5th day of every month, and spend time going into detail across your finances.
 By spending one day a month on your money and mostly forgetting about them for the rest of the time, you’ll stress less about money and focus more on the other important aspects of your life.

 Create More Income Streams